 Top Gun: Maverick: What If Colin Powell Wasn’t Lying to the UN?

 Held back even longer than No Time to Die, Top Gun: Maverick is the last major film repeatedly delayed by the pandemic to see release.
 In that time, it’s already taken on multiple unintended resonances, like the irony of this sequel to an uber-patriotic property getting denounced for appeasing communism by Ted Cruz.
-In December 2020, Cruz took to the Senate floor to denounce, among other films proving Hollywood’s unseemly deferral to China, Maverick.
+In December 2020, Cruz took to the Senate floor to decry, among other films proving Hollywood’s unseemly deferral to China, Maverick.
 Referring—accurately in terms of enrollment rates—to the original as “maybe the greatest Navy recruiting film ever made,” he noted that the Taiwanese flag had been removed from the lead character’s jacket in the sequel’s trailer and fumed, “What does it say to the world when Maverick is scared of the Chinese Communists?”

 Maverick’s premise is basically “What if Colin Powell wasn’t lying to the UN about the reasons for invading Iraq?”
 A carefully unnamed country, categorized late in the run time with the slightest additional specificity as a “rogue state,” has a uranium enrichment facility; it’s integral to national security that it be bombed out of existence, and only Maverick—who, we learn in dialogue, served in Iraq “both times”—can train pilots to pull it off.
 But Maverick’s primary interest is, predictably, not political but foremost in another physically demanding Tom Cruise star-producer turn.
 With lines like “The future is coming and you’re not in it” and “Time is your greatest enemy” repeatedly directed at him, Maverick is knowingly making itself super-easy to parse in relation to Cruise’s image and persistence.
 This isn’t hard to pick up on, and the press kit leans into it: “As he embarked on a training program unlike any other in film history, it was impossible to not note the parallels between Maverick and the person who plays him; two men constantly testing the limits of themselves and their profession.”